csatuic/cs361-website-old/_lectures/lecture1.md

 ## Using remote containers

 Now that you have Docker and VSCode, you can use a linux environment locally.
 You can use the "Open folder in container..." command in VSCode to open a directory in a container (hit ctrl+shift+p to bring up the command palette, then start typing those words and select that command once you see it).
 If the directory has a container config already (in the `.devcontainers` subdirectory), it will configure the Linux environment for you, otherwise it will ask you which environment you want to use.
-For this class, **Ubuntu** is sufficient.
+For this class, **Ubuntu 18.04** is sufficient.
 When using the same configuration as other students/instructors, this gives us our final goal: a standardized development environment running on any host laptop.

 ## Potential problems/confusing things